adelinyshka/adelinyshka/README.md

 ### Hi there 👋

-I'm experienced Front-end developer and I'm fond of JavaScript, TypeScript and React 😊 I'm living in Turkey from 2022.
+Front-end developer with 5 yoe and I'm fond of JavaScript, TypeScript and React 😊 I'm living in USA since 2023

 ### Get in touch